Scotiabank lifts Crescent Point Energy Corp. [CPG] price estimate. Who else is bullish?

 CPG Stock Performance Analysis:

 Crescent Point Energy Corp.
-[CPG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.36.
-With this latest performance, CPG shares dropped by -8.56% in over the last four-week period, additionally plugging by 8.78% over the last 6 months – not to mention a rise of 105.33% in the past year of trading.
+[CPG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.41.
+With this latest performance, CPG shares gained by 8.90% in over the last four-week period, additionally plugging by 20.33% over the last 6 months – not to mention a rise of 116.52% in the past year of trading.

 Insight into Crescent Point Energy Corp.
 Fundamentals: